FTLam11/fronk-tolks/README.md

 > I'll let QA/QC do the testing.

 Lines of code is not a good metric at all.
-Pushing all testing responsibility is to a single person/team sounds like an awful idea.
+Pushing all testing responsibility to a single person/team sounds like an awful idea.
 [The Twelve-factor App](https://12factor.net/)

 3. The stressed-out project manager